-Auth0 Product Designer Joined over 4 years ago
+Auth0 Product Designer Joined about 7 years ago

 Short answer: No framework is 508 compliant but they can be built following WCAG standards.
 Compliance depends on the author’s markup, copywriting, styling, scripting, fallbacks, and many other factors.
 What you really need is automated testing at a minimum.

 Long answer: Good news is that Material Design Components were built with WCAG 2.0 Level AA in mind.
 So in order to be 508 compliant, you would need to meet certain WCAG 2.0 success criterion.
 That means you'd need to add accessibility tests into your acceptance testing or use an NPM package like "accessibility-developer-tools".
 The process is fairly simple: find a 508 checklist and map that checklist to actual tests in your project that run automatically whenever new code is pushed to GitHub or your CI environment.
 That and also doing manual testing with a screen reader on your website or app will ensure compliance.

 Why is it so beautiful Karri? lol, but seriously great job.
 I rarely don't have a negative thing to say about a typeface.
 I love that it's still a geometric font like Circular, but way more friendly and human.
 Right up my alley!

 Some good content here, but one major area for improvement is above the fold."Learn React Unleash Your Design Superpowers" is pretty generic.
 What makes your course different?
 For example, you could say "A premium training course to build real-world apps in React ", "Learn React by itself without npm, webpack, redux, router, and all the other fluff.", or "Learn React by drawing in React" Or even simpler.
 "Finally, a React course for designer by designers". :)